Azure/Azure-Sentinel/MasterPlaybooks/IP-Enrichment/readme.md

  ## Pre-requisites for deployment
-Atlease one of the below mentioned nested playbooks must be deployed prior to deployment of this playbook under same subscription and same resource group and the same location/region.
+At least one of the below-mentioned nested playbooks must be deployed prior to deployment of this playbook under same subscription and same resource group and the same location/region.
 Capture the name of all the deployed playbooks during deployment.

 - [GeoIP-IP-Enrichment-Nested](./GeoIP-IP-Enrichment/azuredeploy.json) is a nested playbook that handles enrichment for GeoIP.
 - [HYAS_Insights-IP-Enrichment](./HYAS_Insights-IP-Enrichment/azuredeploy.json) is a nested playbook that handles enrichment for HYAS Insights.